-Savoring perhaps the most expensive dish I've ever eaten in Europe ($70), I'm engulfed in the Riviera good life.
+Indulging in perhaps the most expensive dish I've ever eaten in Europe, I'm engulfed in the Riviera good life.
 I'm so close to the harbor I can toss my olive pits into the sea.

-Several mega-yachts sit off shore.
-One's named Lady Maura (I'm told Maura is an ex-wife of the Saudi King Fahd).
-You never know whose stern line you might be catching around here.
+Several mega-yachts stoke envies just offshore.
+On shore, rumors swirl about who's on board — you never know whose stern line you might be catching around here.
 A skipper looking formal in his casual wear is shuttled ashore by his tidy mate in a tiny dinghy...just picking up his statuesque date for the evening.
 Germaine's grandson gives me a knowing wink.

 Pondering my lavish meal along with the day's sightseeing, I'm reminded of the heritage of hedonism unique to this stretch of Mediterranean beach.

 Some of the Riviera's priciest real estate stretches from where I sit, in Villefranche, to nearby Monaco.
-Just beyond the Lady Maura, Cap Ferrat, an extremely exclusive, largely residential community, fills a peaceful park-like peninsula.
+Just beyond one of the larger yachts I'm examining is Cap Ferrat, an extremely exclusive, largely residential community that fills a peaceful parklike peninsula.
 While you'll never get past any gates, I spent a delightful day here just strolling — and this isn't your average jogging trail.
-Following its well-groomed path, I got a glimpse of David Niven's home, wandered the ritzy port of St-Jean-Cap-Ferrat, toured the ultimate Riviera mansion and gardens — the Rothschild Ephrussi Villa, and stumbled upon a hidden little beach.
+Following its well-groomed path, I got a glimpse of the villa where David Niven once lived, wandered the ritzy port of St-Jean-Cap-Ferrat, toured the ultimate Riviera mansion and gardens — the Rothschild Ephrussi Villa, and stumbled upon a hidden little beach.
 Not very welcoming, it felt like the private domain of aristocratic nymphs and satyrs.

 In towns all along the Riviera, graceful buildings from the turn-of-the-last-century line the harborfront — reminders of the belle époque.
 It was literally the "beautiful age," when the world seemed to revolve around the upper class and indulgence with abandon was a lifestyle.

 Just beyond Nice is the town of Antibes.
-"Discovered" after World War I, it enjoyed a particularly roaring '20s — with the help of party animals such as Rudolf Valentino and the rowdy-yet-very-silent Charlie Chaplin.
-They say fun-seekers even invented water skiing there in the 1920s.
+"Discovered" after World War I, it enjoyed a particularly roaring '20s — with the help of party animals such as Rudolph Valentino and the rowdy-yet-very-silent Charlie Chaplin.
+Locals claim that fun-seekers even invented water skiing there in the 1920s.